yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

 11. Press ENTER again to get to a command prompt for the next step.

 12. Test the API using curl.
-You will request the speakers content, and this will return a JSON result.
+You will request the speaker's content, and this will return a JSON result.

     ```bash
     curl http://localhost:3001/speakers